 Chino Valley is a somewhat small town located in the state of Arizona.
-With a population of 11,137 people and three constituent neighborhoods, Chino Valley is the 48th largest community in Arizona.
+With a population of 13,020 people and four constituent neighborhoods, Chino Valley is the 47th largest community in Arizona.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chino Valley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Chino Valley is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chino Valley who work in office and administrative support (16.09%), management occupations (9.74%), and sales jobs (9.36%).
+Unlike some towns, Chino Valley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chino Valley are a mix of both white- and blue-collar jobs.
+Overall, Chino Valley is a town of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Chino Valley who work in office and administrative support (15.23%), sales jobs (10.33%), and maintenance occupations (6.76%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Chino Valley has relatively fewer families with younger children, and/or college students.
 Combined, this makes Chino Valley a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Chino Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Chino Valley doesn't have a public transportation system that people use for their commute.

-The per capita income in Chino Valley in 2010 was $21,117, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,468 for a family of four.
+The per capita income in Chino Valley in 2018 was $29,558, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
+This equates to an annual income of $118,232 for a family of four.
 However, Chino Valley contains both very wealthy and poor people as well.

-Chino Valley is a somewhat ethnically-diverse town.
+Chino Valley is a very ethnically-diverse town.
 The people who call Chino Valley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chino Valley residents report their race to be White, followed by Native American.
+The greatest number of Chino Valley residents report their race to be White, followed by Asian.
 Chino Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.25% of the town’s residents.
-Important ancestries of people in Chino Valley include English, Irish, Polish, and French.
+People of Hispanic or Latino origin account for 18.76% of the town’s residents.
+Important ancestries of people in Chino Valley include German, English, Irish, Italian, and French.

 The most common language spoken in Chino Valley is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.